-Dr. Jerry Newcombe talking about his film he produced called, The pilgrims.
-You can get it for a donation of any amount to The Christian Worldview.
-It's a 57 minute documentary on how they started in England to how they went to Holland and how they got to America and then what happened when they arrived on shore.
-Just for the sake of time, Jerry, we're going to skip over just what that first winter was like.
-You know, they had to live most of the first winter on the ship.
-There were so many deaths.
-Their first Governor, John Carver died.
-And that's when William Bradford became governor.
-He'd be governor for 30 years.
-William Brewster was kind of their functioning pastor.
-Remember John Robinson wasn't able to come over.
-He died a few years later.
-And then the captain of the ship, Captain Jones, sometime in the spring low and behold, returns to England.
-So there goes your your boat.
-Just imagine that.
-You're standing on the shore watching the Mayflower go back to England and there's nowhere for you to go now.
-You're here.
-He offered to take anyone back that wanted to go back and no one excepted.
-And so I want to get on to what you just said about how they lived their lives.
-This from the film, The Pilgrims.
+Jerry so far, we've covered some background on the Pilgrims, how they started in England to how they went to Holland and how they got to America and then what happened when they arrived on shore.
+Just for the sake of time, Jerry, we're going to skip over just what that first winter was like (they had to live most of the first winter on the ship).
+There was so many deaths.
+Their first Governor, John Carver, died.
+And that's when William Bradford became governor, he'd be governor for 30 years.
+William Brewster was kind of their functioning pastor (Remember John Robinson wasn't able to come over and he died a few years later).
+And then the captain of the ship, Captain Jones, sometime in the spring.
+Lo and behold, it returns to England.
+So there goes your boat, you just imagine that you're standing on the shore watching the Mayflower go back to England and there's nowhere for you to go.
+Now you're here.
+He offered to take anyone back that wanted to go back and no one accepted.
+And so I want to get on to what you just said about how they live their lives.
+This from the film with the pilgrims.